The current mania surrounding NFT’s will surely raise plenty of eyebrows. But, there are many factors to consider before investing in NFTs.

 Additionally, and regardless of whether blockchain verifies your ownership, there’s often nothing to stop someone from downloading a copy of the NFT after clicking on a link.
 The last thing you want is for your investment to end up being a worthless JPG file.
 While NFT’s are not all doom and gloom, of course, it’s important to be aware of the risks which accompany them, and how you can avoid falling victim to bad actors.

-Understanding the laws governing NFTs and their financial liability may be the key to protecting your investment.
+Understanding the laws governing NFTs and their financial liability is one of the key factors to consider before investing in NFTS in terms protecting your investment.
 Not unlike cyber security, NFTs require frequent and significant improvements to keep them secure.
 Treated as financial instruments, like cryptocurrency, NFTs are often regulated with a rapidly changing balance of laws.
 Unexpected fines and seizures can result for both buyers and sellers if the rules are not understood and adhered to fully.
 According to IRS rules, NFTs are considered assets, not currency or just a piece of art.
 This means they are subject to capital gains tax and all exchanges must comply with this rule.
 Additionally, reputable exchanges should be used for all transactions.
 Its critical to keep tabs on the ever-changing rules the government applies to these exchanges, in their ongoing effort to regulate the market.

 NFT theft is a very real and significant issue, so protecting your NFT wallet should be top of mind.
 NFTs are essentially cryptocurrencies, meaning their security can be viewed in the same light as cryptocurrency wallets.
 With this in mind, there are three main factors which go into maintaining a well-protected crypto wallet: